OpenNebula/minione/docs/source/advanced/edge-deployment.rst

 Edge Deployment
 ===============

-When running the Edge deployment, most of the parameters are related to the remote cloud provider - `Packet <https://packet.net>`_.
+When running the Edge deployment with KVM, most of the parameters are related to the remote cloud provider - `Packet <https://packet.net>`_.
 For the details consult `Packet API documentation <https://www.packet.com/developers/api>`_.
 If there are commands ``curl`` and ``jq`` available on the system the parameters will be validated before the installation starts.

 +-------------------------------------------+--------------------------------------------------------+
 | Parameter                                 | Description                                            |